If you’ve been marketing an MSP business for a while, then I’m sure you already know it:

 Social media.
 Sharing someone else’s content is nothing else but content curation.

 Articles.
-This article on Saascribe, for example, recommends many external resources a person should read to learn more on the topic.
+Saascribe now Saasstock, for example, used tp publish a SAAS pricing ultimate resource guide which recommends many external resources a person should read to learn more on the topic.

 Guides.
 In his ultimate guide to link building, Brian Dean references and links to many external sources.